Course Directory

 Term(s) Offered: Summer 2

-This workshop will explore the complex dynamics of working as a team in an early childhood classroom. here you will learn techniques for building a strong, dynamic teaching team, how to be an effective mentor; how to work collaboratively; and how to delegate responsibilities.
-We will discuss techniques that create the successful teamwork that benefits both children and teachers.
+This workshop will explore the complex dynamics of working as a team in an early childhood environment or classroom.
+We will discuss techniques to create a successful school environment that leads to more competent and confident children, healthier partnerships with parents, and a more fulfilling workplace for teachers and administrators.
+Directors and head teachers will learn techniques for building a strong dynamic teaching team, how to be an effective mentor, how to work collaboratively and how to delegate responsibilities.

 Leadership